 Year 2: Language modules The Sociolinguistics of Gender and Media Language prepare students for key areas of English Language teaching.
 In English Literature, students study key period modules including the Romantics and Victorians, and Modern and Contemporary Literature.

 Year 3: Language Acquisition completes the coverage of A-level language topics for those students wishing to progress to a secondary PGCE.
 English Literature features a compulsory module Tragedy: Classical, Shakespearean, Cinematic.
 Students will also have the option to take the Dissertation in English Literature, which may be a sustained piece of written research but which can also comprise a special project.

 Here are some examples of modules you may take on this degree course.
-Please check back after September 2021 for a fuller description of compulsory and optional modules.

 The Sociolinguistics of Gender